Clone & Commit via CLI

 Pull

-CLI tools tea and berg for other actions
+CLI clients tea and berg for other actions

-tea is a general CLI tool that works with all Gitea/Forgejo based instances of git.
-Since Codeberg is based on Forgejo, you can use tea for it.
-Here is a link to the project.
+tea is a general CLI client that can be used with instances of Gitea and Forgejo.
+Since Codeberg runs on Forgejo, you can use tea with it.

 Codeberg CLI berg

-The codeberg-cli project, aka. berg, is a CLI tool that's tailored for the use with Codeberg.
+The codeberg-cli project, aka. berg, is a CLI client that is tailored for Codeberg.
 The main difference compared to tea are:

 • extra features: berg provides some features that tea doesn't implement, like editing issues or pull requests

-• active development: the berg repository is actively developed and maintained by a few people
+• active development: the berg repository is actively developed and maintained by a few community members

 • modern UI: berg offers an interactive and modern looking user experience